-Which is what?
+What is what?

-SARS-CoV-2: name given in February 2020 to the pathogen causing the current pandemic.
-It is often simply called "novel coronavirus".
+SARS-CoV-2: Name given in February 2020 to the pathogen causing the current pandemic.
+It is often simply called "novel coronavirus."
 The abbreviation stands for Severe Acute Respiratory Syndrome-Coronavirus-2.

-Covid-19:Fortunately, not every person infected with SARS-CoV-2 falls ill.
-Those who show symptoms after infection with the new pathogen suffer from the respiratory disease Covid-19, which is named after "coronavirus disease" and the year of its first appearance, 2019.
+Covid-19:Fortunately, not every person who contracts SARS-CoV-2 becomes ill.
+Those who show symptoms after contracting the new pathogen suffer from the respiratory disease Covid-19, which derives its name from "coronavirus disease" and the year it first appeared, 2019.

-Will a tuberculosis vaccination against Covid-19 help?
+Does a tuberculosis vaccination help against Covid-19?

 It is possible that other vaccines can help to protect against infection, even though they were not developed against coronaviruses: Tuberculosis vaccines.
 The idea behind this: Vaccinations with these vaccines increase the general immune defence against germs and could therefore also help people to ward off SARS-CoV-2 or at least not to fall so seriously ill with it.